YOUR FIRST APPOINTMENT

-If you are a member of Unity Health or Medibank Private (Provider No: 1482461K) you can receive your health fund rebate under "Counselling".
+If you are a member of Doctor's Health Fund or Medibank Private (Provider No: 1482461K) you can receive your health fund rebate under "Counselling".
 For other health funds, you may be covered depending on your level of cover.

 Please contact them directly for information regarding rebates for registered counsellors.